EdwardMudaida/tuite-harusi/README.md

 ##### *The Landing Page*
 ```
 This is the page the user sees first when they open the website.
 It contains an login and Sign-up modal.
 if the user has an existing account, they fill in the log in modal else they are required to fill in the sign-up modal in order to access the services offered by the web application.
-The landing page also conatins some of the template the user will use once they have logged in.
+The landing page also contains some of the template the user will use once they have logged in.
 Contact information is also provided at the bottom of the page.
 ```
 ## Specifications